What Happens When You Stop Drinking?

 AWS can range from Mild, Moderate to Severe.

-In a rehab clinic, health care workers determine how serious AWS is by conducting an assessment process.
+In a private alcohol rehab clinic, health care workers determine how serious AWS is by conducting an assessment process.

 The AWS assessment process can include :